plenigo/plenigo.github.io/pages/custom_integration/custom_integration.md

 There are some additional things you have to implement besides the API to use the full feature set of plenigo.

+> plenigo relies heavily on correct date times so make sure your servers time is up to date.
+Running NTP is strongly recommended.

+## Plenigo Token

+{% include_relative includes/plenigo_token.md %}

 ## Metered Views

 {% include_relative includes/metered_views.md %}